CASE STUDIES

 Investigation:

-To investigate the unexpected crossmatch incompatibility, the blood bank technologist performed a select cell panel using all of the panel cells they had available that are negative for the E antigen and positive for a different low prevalence antigen to see if any of them reacted and gave a clue about the specificity.
+The blood bank technologist performed a select cell panel using the panel cells they had available that are negative for the E antigen and positive for a unique low prevalence antigen, hoping to see if any of them reacted and gave a clue about the specificity.

 SECTION 6